About the Unit

 Only CARF-accredited IRU between Schenectady and Rochester

-In recognition of the quality services and programs provided to IRU patients, our Acute Inpatient Rehabilitation Unit was re-accredited for a three-year period in 2014 by the Commission on Accreditation for Rehabilitation Facilities (CARF) with commendations.
+In recognition of the quality services and programs provided to IRU patients, our Acute Inpatient Rehabilitation Unit was re-accredited for a three-year period in 2017 by the Commission on Accreditation for Rehabilitation Facilities (CARF).
 Organizations receiving three-year terms of accreditation have voluntarily participated in a rigorous peer review process and demonstrated to a team of on-site surveyors a commitment to CARF’s accreditation conditions and standards.

 Who qualifies for the acute inpatient rehabilitation program?

-Patients must be medically stable and have recovered from the acute phase of their illness or injury.
-However, patients must still require close medical supervision and 24-hour rehabilitative nursing.
+- Patients should be medically stable and have recovered from the acute phase of their illness or injury.
+Patients need to require close medical supervision and 24-hour rehabilitative nursing.

-Patients must be able to participate in a minimum of three hours of therapy at least five days a week.
-Patients must have the ability to learn new activities, build upon this learning and benefit from the program.
+- Patients must be able to participate in a minimum of three hours of therapy at least five days a week.
+Patients should have the ability to learn new activities, build upon this learning and benefit from the program.

-Patients must require two forms of therapy, for example: physical therapy, occupational therapy, and speech therapy.
+- Patients need to require two forms of therapy, which includes physical therapy, occupational therapy, and/or speech therapy.

-Patients and family must be willing to participate with the team in the rehabilitation plan.
+- Patients and family must be expected to participate with the team in the rehabilitation plan.